BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 The **Buy-in**  is contributed entirely to the Prize Pool and is guaranteed to be won in the game.

+The Buy-in is critical when determining the target Prize Pool of the game which determines its overall attractiveness.

+> **Use Case:** If the Buy-in is set to $10 and your maximum entries are 1000, then your Prize Pool will be a maximum of $10,000
+{.is-success}

 ### Set Rake Fee